Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Who needs this: Students, freelancers, professionals, curious learners

-AI apps are the biggest shift in Android in 2026.
-They do not just answer questions — they write emails, explain code, summarize documents, and even have full voice conversations with you.
-If you are not using at least one AI app, you are working harder than you need to.
+AI apps are the single biggest shift on Android in 2026.
+They do not just answer questions — they write emails, explain code, summarize documents, and hold full voice conversations.
+If you are not using at least one, you are working harder than you need to.
+(On iPhone instead?
+See our guide to the best AI apps for iPhone.)

 1. ChatGPT — Best All-Around AI Assistant